vault27/Foundation/vxlan.md

 - Ingress repliaction - packed to VxLAN - and sent to all in VNI - configured statically or with BGP EVPN

 ## Static configuration
-First packet and broadcast are sent to all peers, configured for this VNI.
+It is called ingress-replication.
+No control plane is used.
+First packet (ARP) and broadcast are sent to all peers, configured for this VNI.
+All next packets are sent only to particular VTEP.
+VxLAN packets between leafs are load balanced between spines.

 ## Firewall injection
 - Connected to border leaf via TRUNK interface